waku-org/specs/standards/application/privatev1.md

 Forcing the transport layer to handle segmentation would require either reassembling unauthenticated segments (which are open to malicious interference) or implementing encryption at the transport layer.
 In the event of a dropped payload, segmentation after reliability would require clients to re-broadcast entire frames, rather than only the missing segments.
 This unnecessarily increases load on the network/clients and increases a DOS attack surface.
-To optimize the entire pipeline, segmentation is handled first, so that segments can benefit from the reliability and robust encryption already in place.
+To optimize the entire pipeline, segmentation is handled first so that segments can benefit from the reliability and robust encryption already in place.

 The segmentation strategy used is defined by [!TODO: Flatten link once completed](https://github.com/waku-org/specs/pull/91)